 The price you see quoted for your car always includes a basic insurance cover.
 This will cover you for damage, theft and third-party cover.
 It comes with an excess which means you have to pay an initial contribution towards a claim.

 Depending on the damage to the car this excess you have to pay in a claim can be expensive.
 At the desk they will ask you for your credit card, to cover this excess.
 This excess payment on the card will not be processed.
 It is held on your card and when you return the car undamaged the excess block is removed.

 That is why many hire companies will ask you to consider Excess Insurance Cover.
 This is extra cover you can buy so the rental company does not take anything from your credit card.

-This insurance cover will either partly or fully cover the cost of the

-    excess in the event of damage to the car.
-Break-down cover may also be

-    included which is a bonus.
+This insurance cover will either partly or fully cover the cost of the excess in the event of damage to the car.
+Break-down cover may also be included which is a bonus.

-    The rental company will offer this extra Excess Insurance Cover, and if

-    you buy it from them then your credit card will not be blocked for the

-    amount of the excess.
-Alternately if you have bought this extra Excess

-    Cover with a third-party company the car hire company will still charge

-    any cost incurred for the repair of the car to your credit card and you

-    will need to claim a refund from the third-party Excess insurance

-    provider.
+The rental company will offer this extra Excess Insurance Cover.
+If you buy it from them then your credit card will not be blocked for the amount of the excess.
+Alternately if you already have extra Excess Cover with a third-party company, there is no need to buy from the rental company.
+But the car hire company will still charge any cost incurred for the repair of the car to your credit card.
+You will then need to claim a refund from your third-party Excess insurance provider.

-    The comparison website on this page gives you the option to buy Damage

-    Refund Insurance cover that covers damage, theft, tyres, windows,

-    wheels, key cover and personal possessions.
-This will be with a

-    third-party provider and considerably cheaper than what they charge at

-    the rental desk.
-So when they offer you excess protection at the desk,

-    there is no need to buy from them as you already have the Damage Refund
+The comparison website on this page gives you the option to buy Damage Refund Insurance cover that covers damage, theft, tyres, windows, wheels, key cover and personal possessions.
+This will be with a third-party provider and considerably cheaper than what they charge at the rental desk.
+So when they offer you excess protection at the desk, there is no need to buy from them as you already have the Damage Refund Insurance cover.

-    Insurance cover.